Data haven

 A data haven, like a corporate haven or tax haven, is a refuge for uninterrupted or unregulated data.
 Data havens are locations with legal environments that are friendly to the concept of a computer network freely holding data and even protecting its content and associated information.
 They tend to fit into three categories: a physical locality with weak information-system enforcement and extradition laws, a physical locality with intentionally strong protections of data, and virtual domains designed to secure data via technical means (such as encryption) regardless of any legal environment.

-Tor's onion space (hidden service), HavenCo (centralized), and Freenet (decentralized) are three models of modern-day virtual data havens.
+Tor's onion space, I2P (both hidden services), HavenCo (centralized), and Freenet (decentralized) are four models of modern-day virtual data havens.

 Purposes of data havens

 Reasons for establishing data havens include access to free political speech for users in countries where censorship of the Internet is practiced.